basicjohn/pig-latin/README.md

 Code: vowelCounter("cat");
 Expected Output: 1

-Describe:
+## Describe: pigLatin()
-Test:
+Test: "Take string and pass it into argument"
-Code:
+Code: stringInput("Hello everyone.")
-Expected Output:
+Expected Output: Hello everyone.

-Test:
+Test: "Take string and split it into an array"
-Code:
+Code: stringInput.split(" ");
-Expected Output:
+Expected Output: ["Hello", "everyone"]

-Test:
+Test: "Take first word from array"
-Code:
+Code: englishArray[0]
-Expected Output:
+Expected Output: "Hello"

-Test:
+Test: "Create a vowel array from first word"
-Code:
+Code: vowelArray
 Expected Output:

-Test:
+Test: "Check if first letter is a vowel"
-Code:
+Code: firstLetter = word.charAt(0);
-Expected Output:
+Expected Output: o

-Test:
+Test: "If first letter is a vowel, add 'way' to the end of the word"
 Code:
 Expected Output: